Swansea University Complaints Procedure

 • Dismissing the complaint where it is found to be unsubstantiated.

 Where the complaint is dismissed, the complainant shall be provided with full reasons for the decision and (unless there are compelling reasons for any documents or communications to remain confidential) copies of relevant documentation considered.
-The relevant authority’s decision will represent the formal outcome of the Complaint Procedure.
+The relevant Investigating Officer’s decision will represent the formal outcome of the Complaint Procedure.
 The complainant will be informed of their right to request a final review of the outcome of the complaint procedure under the Final Review Procedure.

 6.2.3 Formal Investigation by a Senior University Officer